Badminton

 When the number of scored points is also equal, the mutual result counts

-During the tournament the house rules and general terms and condition of the Euro Armenian Games are applicable.
+During the tournament the house rules and general terms and conditions of the Euro Armenian Games are applicable.

 Rules